Diplomatic relations were established on 7 July, 1978.

 The Solomon Islands are represented in Canada by a Consulate in New York, U.S.A.

 Canada and the Solomon Islands maintain a positive relationship.
 Bilateral relations are cordial and enhanced by a shared membership in international organisations such as the United Nations, the World Trade Organization and the World Health Organisation.
-Canada and the Solomon Islands share interests with respect to fisheries and climate change and are both party to the United Nations Fish Stocks Agreement and the Kyoto Protocol.
+Canada and the Solomon Islands share interests with respect to fisheries and are both party to the United Nations Fish Stocks Agreement.
 Canada is also a Dialogue Partner of the Pacific Islands Forum to which the Solomon Islands belongs.

 The Solomon Islands, an archipelago comprising several islands, atolls and reefs, is rich in cultural diversity.